RtxLabs/BackboneBundle/README.md

 About
 ============

-Bundle hat helps to develop BAckbone projects with Symfony2.
-The bundle comes with the latest Backbon-Version and some Commandline tools
+Bundle hat helps to develop Backbone.js projects with Symfony2.
+The bundle comes with the latest Backbone-Version and some Commandline tools

 Installation